xwp/wp-dev-lib/readme.md

 ## Installation

 It is intended that this repo be included in plugin repo via git-submodule in a `dev-lib/` directory.
-(Previously it was recommended to be a git-subtree, but this has changed now that the `.travis.yml` is now lightweight enough to not require a symlink.)

 To **add** it to your repo, do:

 ```bash
 git submodule add https://github.com/xwp/wp-dev-lib.git dev-lib